Diet and cancer: What we know and what we don’t

 - Human randomized controlled trial support

-It is humbling to note that all four of these levels have never been demonstrated for any eating patterns and any type of cancer.
+It is imperative to note that all four criteria have never been fulfilled to definitively link any eating pattern to any type of cancer.

 5. How could foods cause cancer?

-A food could theoretically impact our risk of cancer only if it causes a tangible change within our body that would promote an environment that is conducive to a cell becoming cancerous.
+A food could theoretically increase our risk of cancer if it causes a tangible change within the body that promotes an environment conducive to a cell becoming cancerous.

-The following mechanisms describe how foods could generally cause cancer:
+The following mechanisms describe how foods could possibly cause cancer:

-- The food and/or cooking process could contain a carcinogen or chemical that can damage our cells or a part of the body.
+- The food and/or cooking process could contain or produce a carcinogen that damages our cells or a part of the body.
 This repetitive damage could eventually leave this area more prone to cancer (much like repeated injury from cigarette smoke in the lining of the lungs).

-- The food or cooking technique could contain a chemical or free radical that damages DNA, which can lead to the expression or mutations of genes that promote cellular replication, growth, and eventually cancer.
+- The food or cooking technique could contain/produce a chemical or free radical that damages DNA, which could lead to the expression or mutations of genes that promote unchecked cellular replication, growth, and eventually cancer.

-Unsaturated fats in the form of vegetable oils, on the other hand, have been used to promote cancer in animal and mouse models for decades.17Unsaturated fats often contain free radicals that can produce oxidative damage after consumption, which, in some cases, can impact lethal damage upon cells or DNA.
-This can lead to cancer.18
+When thinking about broad categories of macronutrients, we must also consider that there can be significant heterogeneity within a given category.
+For example, when discussing fats, unsaturated fats in the form of vegetable oils have been used to promote cancer in animal models for decades.23These types of fats often contain free radicals that can produce oxidative damage after consumption, which, in some cases, can impart lethal damage upon cells or DNA.
+This can lead to cancer.24

 Vegetable oils: What we know and what we don’t